 When you DJ like this, instead of having a pair of headphones around your neck and taking them on and off, maybe having one ear on and one ear off, and so on, you keep your IEMs in all night.

-For that reasons, some DJs prefer spinning using IEMs (our course tutor Laidback Luke is one such DJ).
+For that reason, some DJs prefer spinning using IEMs (our course tutors Laidback Luke and James Hype are good examples).
 For others though, they prefer to engage with the music with their headphones on, and take them off to chat to people in the booth or hear the room as everyone else hears it.

 Up to you – but all of these methods work with both headphones and IEMs.